jeffcheng0124/Jeffrey-Cheng/README.md

 - 👋 Hi, I’m @jeffcheng0124
-- 👀 I’m interested in coding, space, crypto and gym
+- 👀 I’m interested in programming, gaming, engineering and problem solving
 - 🌱 I’m currently learning C and python
 - 💞️ I’m looking to collaborate on any project to gain any software engineering relevant experience and further develop my coding skills
 - 📫 How to reach me jeffreycheng0124@gmail.com